 - Register for the August SAT or the September ACT.

 - Continue to refine your list of “Colleges I’m Thinking About” on Family Connection.

 - Begin preparing for the actual application process: draft and revise application essays; collect writing samples; and assemble portfolios or audition tapes.
 If you are an athlete and plan on playing in college, contact the coaches at the schools to which you are applying and ask about intercollegiate and intramural sports programs and athletic scholarships.

 - Returning seniors already have Common Application accounts and should keep working on them.
 New seniors (and PGs) should create a Common App account.
 Mr. Spear will hold virtual and on-site workshops to help you complete the application.
 Do not submit any applications until you return to school.

 - Register with the NCAA Eligibility Center if you hope to play Division I or II sports.
 (This form cannot be completed until you finish your sixth semester of high school.)

-- If you have identified a list of schools that you think you’ll apply to, use the colleges’ “Net Price Calculator” to estimate what your family will be expected to pay.
+- By now, you have identified a list of schools that you think you’ll apply to.
+Use the colleges’ “Net Price Calculator” to estimate what your family will be expected to pay.
 More on financial aid.